Transplant Housing

 Goodhearts Furnished Suites - Galen Lofts

-GoodHearts Foundation has six furnished suites available for rent to transplant patients being treated at the University of Alberta Hospital.
+GoodHearts Foundation has six furnished suites available for rent to transplant patients being treated at the University of Alberta Hospital, along with their caregivers.
 Three of the suites are named Kaelyn's Place, 2nd Chance Trail Ride Suite and the GoodHearts Suite.

 Rent